 As you can imagine, after 15 years, I had strong opinions about the best path to recovery, the best mode of therapy, and had my preferred treatment methods for helping people struggling with eating disorders.
 A few years ago, wilderness therapy was not one of the types of treatment on my radar to use with this population.

 Fast forward to the present moment: my perspective has changed.
 I have learned much more about how wilderness therapy is precisely the tool that many of my clients have needed to overcome some major hurdles in their fight for recovery.

-If an ED is viewed as “minor” or is said to have “mostly passed”, it is often dismissed or accepted as an issue of the past.
+If an ED is viewed as “minor” or is said to have “mostly passed”, it is often dismissed by the treatment team or accepted as an issue of the past.
 However, even “minor” ED or body image concerns can have a huge impact on an individual’s life.
 In wilderness therapy, “minor” behaviors show up and can then be addressed and improved upon in significant ways.

 The absence of these things from a person’s life (albeit temporary) can give just the kind of break a person needs to get clarity and become more objective about their treatment and the types of shifts they need to make for the next step of recovery.

 4. In Wilderness Therapy We Can Observe and Treat Negative Eating Patterns